IlyavizGIT/Markdown-Documentaries/New Unofficial Markdown Documentary.md

 ```
 ---
 # Chapter II: Tables, Images and Links
-Tables are used to make __statisitcs__ on whatever, into the page.
+Tables are used to make __statistics__ on whatever, into the page.

 Images are used to __PIN__ the image onto the webpage.

-Links are used to show links for more infomation for example.
+Links are used to show links for more information for example.

-`Note: This doesn't work in Ravbug's MarkdownViz, because apperently it doesn't support tables, strike-through text formatting, images, blockquotes and more.
+`Note: This doesn't work in Ravbug's MarkdownViz, because apparently it doesn't support tables, strike-through text formatting, images, blockquotes and more.
 It does lack a LOT of functions.`

 ## Tables
 The table is about the translation of numbers in 3 different languages, English, Spanish and Russian.